yakufl/yakufl.github.io/_pages/teaching.md

 and intermediate level courses in microeconomics and macroeconomics.

 My teaching portfolio is available upon request.
-I teach the selected following courses at Colorado State University.
 You can find a selection of syllabi, including detail of each course content below:

 - ECON 202: Principles of Microeconomics
     - [Syllabus](/files/pdf/teaching/ECON202_002_Syllabus__FA22_.pdf)